jakoboj/CaseStudy0/README.md

 <br />
 <h2>Website hosting</h2>
 I decided to host the web apps by pulling the CoffeeTemplate from github.
+One web app is running in UK South and one is running in East US.
 <h3>What I did</h3>
 <ul>
   <li>